HOW TO DEFINE KEY MESSAGES?

 When you defined all needs, help your target group to achieve them.
 Transfer your help to them into OFFER.

-For example, underrepresented groups value understanding, making closer relations with other member of society, inclusive methods etc. They need to find correlation between their value and youth mobility.
+For example, students value developing their personal competence, such as learning new language or meeting new people.
+They need to find correlation between their value and youth mobility.
 By informing them about mobility programs and opportunities to learn different languages you can encourage them to participate.

 While creating key messages, your style should be positive and casual.
 Key messages should be adjusted according to the type of social media you will choose for dissemination (number of characters, hashtags, etc.)

-- use few hashtags – #everyone #mobility #international #together
+- use few hashtags – #mobility #students #international

 - post stories – inspirational quotes, direct to new post on Instagram etc.

-- use hashtags – #international #travel #youth #friends
+- use hashtags – #mobility #students #international #travel #youth

 - short text (120 characters)

-Choose the one social media platform which is most popular among youth you wish to attract, in your area.
-Scan Facebook, Instagram, or Twitter pages of organizations or/and which you listed in the step before.
-Do not forget alumni youth- sharing their experiences and success stories you can encourage youth to take part in your program.
+Choose the one social media platform which is most popular among students you wish to attract, in your area.
+Scan Facebook, Instagram, or Twitter pages of student organizations or/and prominent students which you listed in the step before.
+Do not forget alumni students – sharing their experiences and success stories you can encourage students to take part in your program.

 Here are some examples of key messages you can use for publishing on your social media profiles:

-– What do you think are the obstacles to youth mobility?
+– What do you think would be the biggest advantage of youth mobility?
 Answer in comment.

-– If you want to explore the world and meet new friends (insert name of the program) is just right for you – check out the link in our bio for more information (insert a picture)
+– If you want to explore the world and meet new people and different cultures, (insert name of the program) is just right for you – check out the link in our bio for more information (insert a picture)